apache/spark/docs/sql-programming-guide.md

   <tr>
      <td><code>numPartitions</code></td>
      <td>
-       The number of partitions that can be used, if set.
-It works by limiting both read and write operations' parallelism.
-In other words, this determines the maximum number of concurrent JDBC connections.
-For reading, it will make partitions less than or equal to this maximum.
+       The maximum number of partitions that can be used for parallelism in table reading and writing.
+This also determines the maximum number of concurrent JDBC connections.
-       For writing, if the number of partitions to write exceeds this limit, the operation will coalesce the data set with this maximum before writing.
+       If the number of partitions to write exceeds this limit, we decrease it to this limit by calling <code>coalesce(numPartitions)</code> before writing.
      </td>
   </tr>